 Tooling and Manufacturing Technology: The Tooling and Manufacturing Technology program prepares technicians for employment in the modern tooling and manufacturing industry.
 Students will learn both the soft skills and technical skills needed to be a successful technician.
 Soft skills include teamwork, problem solving, quality principles and communication skills.
 Technical skills (based on National Skill Standards) include machine tool operations, Computer Numerical Control (CNC) programming, Computer-Aided Design/Computer-Aided Manufacturing (CAD/CAM).

 Program graduates are prepared to become manufacturing engineering technicians, skilled tradespersons (tool and die or mold makers) or CNC programmers.
-To see a list of courses in this degree go to www.grcc.edu/amp and follow the links on the right.
+To see a list of courses in this degree go to www.grcc.edu/amp.

 What are the different schedules?